Enhydriodon: Early history

-During the 19th and 20th centuries, more debated species of Enhydriodon such as E. campanii were introduced and more otter genera with bunodont dentition such as Sivaonyx and Vishnuonyx were described, creating a particularly complicated history for the earliest-discovered prehistoric otter genus.
-In 1931, Pilgrim described more fossils discovered in the Siwalik Hills, including a newer species named E. falconeri.
-He also implied that Enhydriodon and Sivaonyx, despite their similarities, were differentiated by the structure of the maxillary 4th premolar and apparent lack of the anterior upper premolar (P1) that's presumed to be reflected at the bottom jaw as well (both of which are debated up to today).
+During the 19th and 20th centuries, more species of Enhydriodon such as E. campanii were introduced and more lutrine genera with bunodont dentition such as Sivaonyx and Vishnuonyx were described, creating a particularly complicated history for the earliest-described prehistoric otter genus.
+In 1931, Guy Pilgrim described more fossils discovered in the Siwalik Hills, including a newer species named E. falconeri.
+He also implied that Enhydriodon and Sivaonyx, despite their similarities, were differentiated by the structure of the maxillary 4th premolar (P4) and apparent lack of the anterior upper premolar (P1) that is presumed to be reflected at the bottom jaw as well (both of which are debated up to today).
 In the same year that E. falconeri was described, Ernst Stromer described E. africanus of the late Pliocene, its fossil teeth being located in South Africa and the first described species from the continent of Africa.

+Perceived relationships with Paludolutra and Enhydra

 In 1976, Charles Repenning brought about the idea that Enhydriodon was related to the extant Enhydra genus due to the supposed species of the former being an evolutionary "branch" of "crab-eating otters" in Italy, Spain, and California, eventually leading to the modern sea otter.
-He correctly introduced the idea that Enhydra was related to Enhydriodon given their bunodont dentitions, but the supposed European "branch" of the Enhydriodon genus was later largely reclassified into a new genus named Paludolutra (Hürzeler & Engesser, 1976), although the newer genus name remained relatively obscure in the paleontological record until Pickford used it in his studies of bunodont otters.
+He correctly introduced the idea that Enhydra was related to Enhydriodon given their bunodont dentitions, but the supposed European "branch" of the Enhydriodon genus was later reclassified by Johannes Hürzeler and Burkart Engesser into the newer genus Paludolutra in 1976, although it remained relatively obscure in the palaeontological record until later research revised its taxonomic state.

+The taxonomies of individual lutrine species and genera continued to be revised into the 21st century as more prehistoric otter species were described while palaeontologists continually revised the fossil bunodont lutrine species to different genera.
+Paludolutra was originally reclassified as a subgenus of Enhydriodon by Gerard F. Willemsen in 1992.
+However, in January 2005, Martin Pickford and colleagues diagnosed Paludolutra as a synonym of Sivaonyx on the basis of Pilgrim's diagnosis of the latter, rejecting Willemsen's synonymy of Paludolutra to Enhydriodon.
+Additionally, they erected a species of Enhydriodon named E. hendeyi from the type locality of Langebaanweg, South Africa, which dates to the lower Pliocene and was named after the palaeontologist Quinton B. Hendey, who they said described the first known specimens that were since attributed to the species.
+In December of the same year, Jorge Morales and Pickford instead described Paludolutra as a distinct genus that might be related to Sivaonyx based on dentition convergences.
+In 2007, the two palaeontologists reaffirmed that the dental morphology of Paludolutra was distinct enough to be reclassified as a genus based on full generic differentiation, suggesting that the species P. campanii, P. lluecai, and P. maremmana would no longer be classified under Enhydriodon under the basis of Paludolutra being a subgenus.